caldito/dotfiles/README.md

 Some packages need to be installed in order to get all the features that the dotfiles provide.

-For Arch Linux:
+### Arch Linux
-`sudo pacman -S stow alacritty vim tmux zsh i3 redshift scrot imagemagick`
+`sudo pacman -S git stow alacritty vim tmux zsh i3 redshift nitrogen scrot imagemagick`

+## Other packages

+The packages in this section aren't related to the dotfiles but I post the install instructions here also, for easier setup in future reinstallations of the OS.

+### Arch Linux
+Development related:
+`sudo pacman -S gcc go python python-pip jdk11-openjdk maven nodejs npm podman kubectl`